lasuomela/PlaceNav/README.md

 <details><summary><b><font size="+3">Software setup (Docker)</font></b></summary><br/>

 We provide a Docker image for easy software setup.
-The container includes all the software dependencies required to run PlaceNav (including the Turtlebot2 driver install for ROS Noetic).
-The image is based on `CUDA:11.3.0`, which has the minimum Host OS Nvidia driver version requirement `>=450.80.02`.
+The image includes all the software dependencies required to run PlaceNav (including the Turtlebot2 driver install for ROS Noetic).
+The image was built for `x86_64` CPU architectures.
+It is based on `CUDA:11.3.0`, which has the minimum Host OS Nvidia driver version requirement `>=450.80.02`.
 Newer Nvidia drivers [should be backward compatible](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.13.5/install-guide.html#platform-requirements) with the CUDA toolkit.

 Steps to run:
 1. Install [Docker](https://docs.docker.com/engine/install/) and [NVIDIA Container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).